ftresa93/BankProduct_Strategy/README.md

 ![9](https://github.com/user-attachments/assets/01bb7065-fb78-4de8-a0eb-4ac7aeb5d151)

 #### 5. Marital Status-
 Married customers exhibit higher spending variability compared to single customers.
 The scatterplot for average income versus average spending is similar for both married and single customers, and the average income utilization percentage is the same for both groups.
-The dataset includes nearly 3,100 married individuals and 860 single individuals; a more balanced dataset might provide deeper insights.
+The dataset includes nearly 3,100 married individuals and 860 single individuals; a more balanced dataset might provide deeper insights, especially for the higher avg—income range.

 ![10](https://github.com/user-attachments/assets/6ddc1832-0f9d-4240-b124-839ab0225e63)